 During the public comment period many individuals raised questions and concerns related to this change.
 Some questioned whether minute by minute tracking would be required; in other words, if a resident spends three minutes on a phone call and then a few hours later spends two minutes on another call, will the resident need to report that time.
 Others raised concerns related to the ability of programs and institutions to verify the accuracy of the information reported by residents.
 The new requirements are not an attempt to micromanage this process.
 Residents are to track the time they spend on clinical work from home and to report that time to the program.
 Decisions regarding whether to report infrequent phone calls of very short duration will be left to the individual resident.
 Programs will need to factor in time residents are spending on clinical work at home when schedules are developed to ensure that residents are not working in excess of 80 hours per week, averaged over four weeks.
 There is no requirement that programs assume responsibility for documenting this time.
-Rather, the program's responsibility is ensuring that residents report their time from home and that schedules are structured to ensure that residents are not working in excess of 80 hours per week, averaged over four weeks.
+Rather, the program's responsibility is ensuring that residents are not working in excess of 80 hours per week, averaged over four weeks.
+There is no requirement that programs assume that residents report their time from home and that schedules are structured to ensure that residents are not working in excess of 80 hours per weeks.